Tiago Banega

-Tiago Nahuel Banega (born 1 July 1999) is an Argentine professional footballer who plays as a midfielder for Central Norte.
+Tiago Nahuel Banega (born 1 July 1999) is an Argentine professional footballer who plays as a midfielder for Gimnasia y Tiro.

 Professional career

 A youth product of Depro, Banega debuted with their senior team at the age of 15 before transferring to Racing Club in 2017.

 Racing

 Banega made his professional debut with Racing Club in a 1-1 Argentine Primera División tie with Atlético Tucumán on 26 January 2020.
 On 5 February 2020, Banega signed his first professional contract with Racing Club.

 Loan to Patronato

 On 30 June 2021, Banega joined fellow league club Patronato on a loan deal until the end of 2022.
 On October 30, 2022, Banega scored the only goal of the 2022 Copa Argentina final for Patronato.